-8.2 GROUNDS FOR HEARING
+9.2 GROUNDS FOR HEARING

-Except as otherwise specified in these Bylaws, Rules and Regulations or policies, any one or more of the following actions or recommended actions, if taken for medical disciplinary cause or reason, shall be deemed grounds for a hearing:

 - a.
-Denial of Medical Staff membership, reappointment and/or Clinical Privileges. - b.
-Revocation or termination of Medical Staff membership, - c.
-Revocation or reduction of Clinical Privileges. - d.
-Significant restriction of Clinical Privileges (except for FPPE incidental to Provisional status, new privileges, insufficient activity, or return from leave of absence) for cumulative total of thirty (30) days or more in a twelve (12) month period. - e.
-Suspension of Medical Staff membership and or Clinical Privileges for more than fourteen (14) days. - f.
-Any other disciplinary action or recommendation that must be reported according to state law to the Medical Board of California or the California Board of Osteopathic Examiners. - g.
-No actions or recommendations except those described above shall entitle the Practitioner to request a hearing as described in this Article
+Except as otherwise specified in these Bylaws, Rules and Regulations or policies, any one or more of the following actions or recommended actions, if taken for medical disciplinary cause or reason, shall be deemed grounds for a hearing.
+No actions or recommendations except those described below shall entitle the Practitioner to request a hearing as described in this Article. - b.
+Denial of Medical Staff membership, reappointment and/or Clinical Privileges. - c.
+Revocation or termination of Medical Staff membership, - d.
+Revocation or reduction of Clinical Privileges. - e.
+Significant restriction of Clinical Privileges (except for FPPE incidental to Provisional status, new privileges, insufficient activity, or return from leave of absence) for cumulative total of thirty (30) days or more in a twelve (12) month period. - f.
+Suspension of Medical Staff membership and or Clinical Privileges for more than fourteen (14) days. - g.
+Any other disciplinary action or recommendation that must be reported according to state law to the Medical Board of California or the California Board of Osteopathic Examiners.

-8.3 REQUESTS FOR HEARING
+9.3 REQUESTS FOR HEARING

-8.3-1 NOTICE OF ACTION OR PROPOSED ACTION
+9.3-1 NOTICE OF ACTION OR PROPOSED ACTION

-In all cases in which action has been taken or a recommendation made as set forth in Section 8.2, said person or body shall give the member prompt notice of the recommendation or action including the following information.
+In all cases in which action has been taken or a recommendation made as set forth in Section 9.2, said person or body shall give the member prompt notice of the recommendation or action including the following information.

 - a.
 A description of the action or recommendation. - b.
-A brief statement of the reasons for the action or recommendation.
+A brief statement of the reasons for the action or recommendation. - c.

-- c.
 A statement that the Practitioner may request a hearing. - d.
 A statement of the time limit within which a hearing may be requested. - e.
 A summary of the Practitioner's rights at a hearing. - f.
 Whether the action or recommendation must be reported to the Medical Board of California and/or the National Practitioner Data Bank,

-8.3-2 REQUEST FOR HEARING
+9.3-2 REQUEST FOR HEARING

 The member shall have thirty (30) days following receipt of notice of such action to request a hearing.
-The request shall be in writing addressed to the Chief of Staff pursuant to Section 14.6of these Bylaws and must be received by the Medical Staff Services Department within the thirty (30) day period.
+The request shall be in writing addressed to the Chief of Staff pursuant to Section 15.6 of these Bylaws and must be received by the Medical Staff Services Department within the thirty (30) day period.
 In the event the member does not request a hearing within the time and in the manner described, the member shall be deemed to have waived any right to a hearing and accepted the recommendation or action involved.
 Said action shall thereupon become the final action of the Medical Staff.
 The Board of Trustees shall approve the final action of the Medical Staff if it is supported by substantial evidence.
-If the Board of Trustees, after consulting with the Medical Executive Committee, is inclined to take action against the Practitioner that is more adverse than the action recommended by the Medical Staff, the Practitioner shall be so notified and given an opportunity for a hearing based on "an adverse action by the Board of Trustees," as provided in Section 8.3-8.
+If the Board of Trustees, after consulting with the Medical Executive Committee, is inclined to take action against the Practitioner that is more adverse than the action recommended by the Medical Staff, the Practitioner shall be so notified and given an opportunity for a hearing based on "an adverse action by the Board of Trustees," as provided in Section 9.3-8.

-8.3-3 TIME AND PLACE FOR HEARING
+9.3-3 TIME AND PLACE FOR HEARING